-- i) Investment properties comprise of land held currently by the Company for capital appreciation and buildings held for lease.
+- Investment properties comprise of land held currently by the Company for capital appreciation and buildings held for lease.
 The Company's Investment property is located along Bank Road, Opposite Union Bank Plc, Dugbe, Ibadan, Oyo State.
 The title documents on this Property have been perfected by the Company. - ii) Restrictions and obligations

-There were no restrictions on the realisability of investment property at 31 March 2022.
+There were no restrictions on the realisability of investment property at 31 March 2023.
 There are currently no obligations to develop the existing investment property.
-At 31 March 2022, there was no contractual obligation to purchase investment property.
+At 31 March 2023, there was no contractual obligation to purchase investment property.

-Leasehold land and buildings were revalued by Jide Taiwo and Co.
-Estate Surveyors & Valuers, Chartered Surveyors with Financial Reporting Council of Nigeria (FRCN) registration number FRC/2012/000000000254.
-The valuation was carried out on current open market valuation basis and it produced a fair value gain of N39.3 million (31 March 2021: N26.7 million) which has been recognised in the statement of comprehensive income.
+Lease hold land and buildings were revalued by Jide Taiwo and Co.
+Estate Surveyors & Valuers, Chartered Surveyors with Financial Reporting Council of Nigeria (FRCN) registration number FRC/2012/00000000254.
+The valuation was carried out on current open market valuation basis and it produced a fair value gain of N11.5million (31 March 2022: N39.3million) which has been recognised in the statement of comprehensive income.